16 mm / 1:1.33 / black

 Nyon, Madrid, Barcelona, Solothurn, Rotterdam, Berlin, München,Thessaloniki,

-Osnabrück, Bonn, Austin, London, New York, Augsburg, Göteborg, Frankfurt,
+Osnabrück, Bonn, Austin, London, New York, Augsburg, Göteborg,

 Famalicao, Selb, Vila do Conde, Rome, Riga